focused-dot-io/hotmic/README.md

 # HotMic

-A lightweight desktop application that transcribes audio using Groq's API with the Whisper-large-v3 model.
-While a Groq API key is required for transcription, the post-processing feature (which formats the transcription output) is optional.
+A lightweight desktop application that transcribes audio using either Groq or OpenAI APIs with the Whisper-large-v3 model.
+While an API key is required for transcription, the post-processing feature (which formats the transcription output) is optional.

 ## Features

 - Cross-platform support for both Windows and macOS
 - Press a global shortcut to start/stop recording (platform-specific defaults)
-- Audio transcription using Groq's Whisper API
+- Audio transcription using Groq or OpenAI Whisper API
+- Multiple transcription model options (whisper-large-v3, gpt-4o-transcribe, etc.)
-- Optional post-processing with Groq LLM to format transcripts
+- Optional post-processing with Groq or OpenAI LLM to format transcripts
 - Results are automatically copied to clipboard
 - Visual feedback during recording and processing
 - Configurable keyboard shortcut